Get ahead of weed pressure this fall for a cleaner start to planting next spring.

 “Abundant rainfall in some areas of the country, including the mid-south and portions of the corn belt, have made for good crops,” says James Whitehead, agronomy leader at HELM Agro.
 “But growing conditions may also result in a bumper crop of weeds.
 The good news is that powerful herbicides, like Reviton, can help control weeds in burndown scenarios.”

-Here’s how Reviton™, the first PPO burndown herbicide introduced to the U.S. in years helps you hammer weeds harder this fall:
+Here’s how Reviton®, the first PPO burndown herbicide introduced to the U.S. in years helps you hammer weeds harder this fall:

 Reviton is a non-selective herbicide that controls many broadleaf weeds when applied with a high quality MSO surfactant.
-More than 700 North American trials and regulatory studies showcased Reviton’s consistent, reliable performance.
+With millions of acres treated, Reviton has provided consistent, reliable performance.
 Reviton is demonstrated to control troublesome weeds faster than 2,4-D and glyphosate alone.

 “In farm trials, we saw many growers add Reviton to their burndown programs to try it out,” says Whitehead.
 “Those growers quickly recognized that weeds that had been escaping them for years were now gone.”